aquova/aseprite-scripts/README.md

 Currently, script support is only available in the v1.2.10 Beta, so it is required to install that first.

-Once the beta version is installed, open the Scripts folder via File->Scripts->Open Scripts Folder.
+Once the beta version is installed, open the Scripts folder via `File->Scripts->Open Scripts Folder`.
 Simply move the files into that folder to install.
-Once there, scripts can be run via File->Scripts->SCRIPT NAME.
+Once there, scripts can be run via `File->Scripts->SCRIPT NAME`.
 You may need to restart Aseprite first for the scripts to show up.

 ## -- Scripts --

 ### -- Color Compliment --

-This script asks for a single color and returns the color compliment according to the color wheel.
-For example, inputting red will return green and vice versa.
+This script asks for a single color and returns the HSV color compliment according to the color wheel.

 ### -- Hue Generator --